metrorailings/OwlBlog/content/posts/week-15-insights.md

 Steelers are really trying hard to work Diontae Johnson into their offense.
 Diontae can be a successor to Antonio Brown if he's able to overcome his severe anxiety.

 Quarterback runs have bedeviled the Steelers defense.

+***

+## Seahawks @ Washington

+Washington has a fantastic defensive line, but only decent pass coverage.
+I notice too many lapses in pass coverage, either among the linebackers or the secondary.
+Cover-three in particular can really expose this team.